No LLMs were harmed during creation of this post.

 • CANN - acceleration for Ascend NPU

 As we can see, there’s something for everyone.
+It’s good to note here that llama.cpp also supports Android!
 My backend selection recommendation is following:

 • Users without GPUs should try Intel oneMKL in case of Intel CPUs, or BLIS/OpenBLAS.